Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 ***

-This Software Requirements Specification (SRS) document meticulously details the comprehensive requirements for the AudioScholar application.
-AudioScholar is conceived as an intelligent, multi-user platform designed to record lecture audio and leverage AI-driven summarization techniques to produce structured, actionable insights specifically tailored for learners.
+This Software Requirements Specification (SRS) document details the requirements for the AudioScholar application.
+AudioScholar is designed as an intelligent, multi-user platform to record lecture audio and leverage AI-driven summarization techniques to produce structured insights for learners.
 The primary audience for this document includes the AudioScholar development team, the project advisor, and key stakeholders.
-It is intended to provide a definitive and unambiguous understanding of the system’s requirements, ensuring all parties are aligned on the project goals and specifications.
-This SRS serves as the foundational blueprint guiding the design, development, and rigorous testing phases of the AudioScholar project, ensuring the final product effectively meets the needs of its users and stakeholders [2].
+It provides a clear understanding of the system’s requirements to ensure alignment on project goals and specifications.
+This SRS serves as the blueprint guiding the design, development, and testing phases of the AudioScholar project [2].

 ## Scope